-Home Office – Because the majority of the focus is on the desk and chair combo and creating functional work space, non-desk seating is relegated to what is left over.
+Because the majority of the focus is on the desk and chair combo and creating a functional workspace, non-desk seating is relegated to what is left over.
 Many times there is room for an armchair or two, but since this is an office in your home, a loveseat is a popular option.
 Not only does it have a less formal feel, you can opt for a loveseat with a hidden sleeper and voila, you’ve got the perfect space for overnight guests.

 If you are fortunate enough to have extra space for seating in your bedroom, consider a loveseat rather than an armchair.
 While a single accent chair and a lamp tucked in a corner can create a reading nook, the overall impression can come across as stark or lonely.
-However swapping that chair out for a loveseat will instantly give it a cozier look.
+However, swapping that chair out for a loveseat will instantly give it a cozier look.